-Code Variable Description Sampling Methodology Cover Type Applicability Code Variable Description Sampling Methodology Step 1: Open the individual Reach shapefiles and use the ArcGIS Buffer Wizard to draw 2-km buffers around each Reach Step 2: Merge these buffer files, and clip the Land Use/Land Cover (LULC) file (to reduce processing) Step 3: Reclassified the Clipped LULC file based on the 5 Disturbance Types (1 Commercial/Industrial, 2 Residential, 3 Right of Ways and Railroads, 4 Agricultural Crops and Pastures, 5 Pristine, uninhabited areas) Step 4: Add 2 fields, 1 for the HEP Code and the HEP Description of these Disturbance types Step 5: X-walk the LULC descriptions and the HEP descriptions/codes (either in .xls or using expression files and attribute selection) Step 6: Eliminate any "unknown" polygons, and recalculate the area of the shapefile (using XTools) Step 7: Open the 10-1-7 Reach Map, select the area under the reach, use the calculator to reclassify all these areas as "natural" category 5 Step 8: Erase file from Step 6 with file from Step 7 Step 9: Merge file from Step 8 with file from Step 7, Add a field called "Reach" Step 10: Clip the Step 9 file with the individual reach buffer files in Step 1, and fill in the Reach number with the Calculator Step 11: Recalculate the area and export to excel (using XTools) Step 12: Sum the acres by category and determine the category with the most acres (proportionately) To characterize/quantify changes in WOP and WP conditions, assumed that residential/commercial would remain, and that 10% of the agricultural croplands would be lost to development each target year.
-Cover Type Applicability Cover Type Applicability The variable was calculated at the Landscape scale at the Reach level (i.e., all types in the reach are assigned the same value).
+Code Variable Description Sampling Methodology Cover Type Applicability Code Variable Description Type of Human Disturbance (aka Adjacent Landuse Within 2 km) Sampling Methodology Step 1: Open the individual Reach shapefiles and use the ArcGIS Buffer Wizard to draw 2-km buffers around each Reach Step 2: Merge these buffer files, and clip the Land Use/Land Cover (LULC) file (to reduce processing) Step 3: Reclassified the Clipped LULC file based on the 5 Disturbance Types (1 Commercial/Industrial, 2 Residential, 3 Right of Ways and Railroads, 4 Agricultural Crops and Pastures, 5 Pristine, uninhabited areas) Step 4: Add 2 fields, 1 for the HEP Code and the HEP Description of these Disturbance types Step 5: X-walk the LULC descriptions and the HEP descriptions/codes (either in .xls or using expression files and attribute selection) Step 6: Eliminate any "unknown" polygons, and recalculate the area of the shapefile (using XTools) Step 7: Open the 10-1-7 Reach Map, select the area under the reach, use the calculator to reclassify all these areas as "natural" category 5 Step 9: Merge file from Step 6 with file from Step 7 Step 9: Merge file from Step 8 with file from Step 7, Add a field called "Reach" Step 11: Recalculate the area and export to excel (using XTools) Step 12: Sum the acres by category and determine the category with the most acres (proportionately) To characterize/quantify changes in WOP and WP conditions, assumed that residential/commercial would remain, and that 10% of the agricultural croplands would be lost to development each target year.
+Cover Type Applicability The variable was calculated at the Landscape scale at the Reach level (i.e., all types in the reach are assigned the same value).

 Table 7.
 (Concluded).

 Hydrologic Data